2024 – Digital (Video Installation ; Mixed Media Photography) / Ostkreuzschule

 © Vincent Jondeau

 « Tilia » tells the story of a plant species deeply rooted in European landscapes, and largely present in Berlin, yet now threatened by a parasite encouraged by human activity.
-Rendered as a negative, the image reveals the scars of its alteration, while its presentation on the scan of an antique paper offers a moment of contemplation and reflection.
+Rendered as a negative, the image reveals the scars of its alteration, while its presentation on the scan of an antique paper offers a space of contemplation and reflection.

 *